galaxyproject/galaxy-hub/src/GalaxyUpdates/2013_12/index.md

 <br />
 <div class='right'><a href='http://bioteam.net/'><img src="/src/Images/Logos/BioTeamLogo154.gif" alt="BioTeam" width="120" /></a></div>

 We are also pleased to announce that [BioTeam](http://bioteam.net) will again be a [Gold Sponsor](/src/Events/GCC2014/SponsorExhibit/index.md) for this annual event.
-This is the second year in a row that !BioTeam has been a GCC Gold Sponsor.
+This is the second year in a row that BioTeam has been a GCC Gold Sponsor.

 There are still [Gold, Silver and Bronze sponsorships](/src/Events/GCC2014/SponsorExhibit/index.md) still available.
 Please contact the [Organizers](/src/Events/GCC2014/Organizers/index.md) if your organization would like to help sponsor this event.